How the refrigerator works?

 Now again this cold liquid refrigerant is ready to take up the heat from the stuff inside the refrigerator further and the cycle repeats!

-Schematic diagram of a Vapour Compression Cycle
+Fig 9 Schematic diagram of a Vapour Compression Cycle

 How the refrigerator works In general?

-The Real magic happens at the compressor and in the expansion valve to cool the stuff inside the refrigerator according to the second law of thermodynamics.
+In the refrigerator, Real magic happens at the compressor and in the expansion valve to cool the stuff inside the refrigerator according to the second law of thermodynamics.

 In the expansion valve, refrigerant is cooled to a temperature below the temperature of the stuff which is kept inside the refrigerator and makes it possible for refrigerant to absorb the heat from the stuff inside the refrigerator using evaporator.